How long til I feel better?

 I'm often asked ‘how long do I need to take these supplements for?’ or ‘when will I feel better?’
-The answer will be different for everyone and depend on your individual health goals, but if you've been experiencing gut symptoms for 10 years or struggling with fatigue for as long as you can remember, it is going to take time for your body to recover.
+The answer will be different for everyone and depends on your individual health goals, but if you've been experiencing gut symptoms for 10 years or struggling with fatigue for as long as you can remember, it is going to take time for your body to recover.

 Most of us take our health for granted and only notice it when we don't feel well or can't do the things we want to do.
 Unfortunately, by the time this happens our body is often well and truly out of balance and it's probably going to require more than just simply eating a few more veggies to get back on track again.